-Day 9: Equity & The LGBTQ+ Community
+DAY 16: Equity & The LGBTQ+ Community

-Imagine not feeling accepted at home, in your community, or at school because of your gender identity or sexual orientation.

-Like race and socioeconomic status, inequities for people identifying as lesbian, gay, bisexual, transgender, or queer (LGBTQ+) can be seen across many dimensions, including healthcare, education, and the workplace.
+Imagine not feeling accepted at home, in your community or at school because of your gender identity or sexual orientation.
+Like race and socioeconomic status, inequities for people identifying as lesbian, gay, bisexual, transgender, or queer (LGBTQ+) can be seen across many dimensions, including healthcare, education, and in the workplace.
 Research from the American Progress Institute shows that LGBTQ+ individuals experience widespread discrimination, often manifesting itself as getting passed over for promotions, being bullied in schools, being refused healthcare, or being denied equal treatment at a store or hotel.

-Kimberlé Crenshaw discusses Intersectionality (18:34) of race and sexual orientation and gender identity also have compounding effects on individuals' well-being.
-Black transgender and gender non-conforming individuals experience some of the highest levels of discrimination and threats to their personal safety.
+The intersectionality of race and sexual orientation and gender identity also has compounding effects on individuals' well-being: Black transgender and gender non-conforming individuals experience some of the highest levels of discrimination and threats on their personal safety.

-Here are some agencies located in the Capital Region that provide support and services to the LGBTQ community!
+Check out some agencies located in the Capital Region that provide support and services to the LGBTQ community!